lukaszdk/ps2doom/README.md

 Cosmito for upgrade the port

-Adison Enio Pierog (aka: dirsors) for the patches and fixes
+Adilson Enio Pierog (aka: dirsors) for the patches and fixes

 fjtrujy for help